soryy708/leansql/README.md

     struct LeanSQL_ActionReport LeanSQL_insert(wchar_t* table, wchar_t** data, unsigned int data_count);
 Acts like an SQL `INSERT`.
 Appends to file called `table` a row with `data_count` columns, defined by `data`.
+`result.columns` will contain the ammount of inserted rows.

 ---